Healthy Homes Assessment Haywards

 What We Do

-As building inspectors, we deal with all the elements that come with specialist house inspects.
-We are here to make sure you make the best choice when it comes to buying your next home.
+As building inspectors we handle all elements associated with expert house examinations.
+We’re here to ensure you make the right decision when buying your next home.

-We consider your investment to be a serious one and conduct comprehensive examinations to ensure you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the fun aspects of buying or owning the house.
+We take your investment seriously, and undertake detailed checks to ensure you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the enjoyable aspects of purchasing or owning your own house.

-We offer a wide range of solutions to ensure that you are fully updated on the condition of any property you may be contemplating buying or selling as well as additional services.
+We offer a wide range of solutions to make sure that you are completely informed about the condition of any property you could be considering buying or selling and also other solutions.

-We don’t just work with you but we also work with some large clients including the local authorities, banks and insurance firms.
-Evidently they enjoy this reassurance provided, by the data contained included in our reports on building inspections.
+We do not just collaborate with you, but we also work with big clients like bank branches, local councils, and insurance firms.
+Evidently they appreciate the reassurance provided, thanks to the information that we provide in our reports of building inspections.

-We have a systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into the document, you can actually see any issues that could be identified.
-Thanks to our comprehensive report, it’s easy to understand why we have so many clients who recommend our services to their family and acquaintances.
+With our systemised approach to your property inspection and the latest in technology for software that incorporates digital images into your Report, you can actually see any issues found.
+Thanks to our comprehensive reporting it’s no wonder we have so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports